openSUSE/news-o-o/_posts/2010-08-10-opensuse-weekly-news-issue-135-is-out.markdown

 ####  [Masim Sugianto: Oracle VirtualBox 3.2.6 on openSUSE 11.3](http://vavai.net/2010/08/06/oracle-virtualbox-3-2-6-on-opensuse-11-3/)

 "Installing VirtualBox on openSUSE 11.3 has similar method as on openSUSE 11.2 with only a few changes : VirtualBox on openSUSE 11.3 need openSSL and PNG library as dependencies package.
-I™m using VirtualBox 3.2.6 64 bit on openSUSE 11.3 64 bit on this article.
+Iâ€™m using VirtualBox 3.2.6 64 bit on openSUSE 11.3 64 bit on this article.
 You may also use this guide for installing VirtualBox 32 bit, there is no major difference between 2 version."